munificent/game-programming-patterns/book/prototype.markdown

 ^code callback

+This is less boilerplate than rolling a whole *class* for constructing a monster of some class.
 Then the one generator class can just store a function pointer:

 ^code generator-callback